 Katie is a member of the Boards of the CT Urban Forest Council and the Canton Land Conservation Trust.

 Weaving together a love of birds and gardening, Katie enjoys experimenting in the garden and attracting birds to her yard with native plants.
-She also delights in tending to her homestead and farm animals with her husband Jeremy and daughter Tziporah.
+She also delights in tending to her homestead and farm animals with her husband Jeremy and daughters Tziporah and Tahlia.

 Get to know the 2022 RCP Network Steering Committee.